 Child marriage is a traditional practice that in many places happens simply because it has happened for generations – and straying from tradition could mean exclusion from the community.
-But as Graça Machel, wife of Nelson Mandela, says, traditions are made by people – we can change them.
+But as Graça Machel, widow of Nelson Mandela, says, traditions are made by people – we can change them.

 In many communities where child marriage is practised, girls are not valued as much as boys – they are seen as a burden.
 The challenge will be to change parents’ attitudes and emphasise that girls who avoid early marriage and stay in school will likely be able to make a greater contribution to their family and their community in the long term.